StatusWise/statuswise/GOOGLE_OAUTH_SETUP.md

 2. Verify your environment variables are correctly set
 3. Ensure your Google Cloud Console configuration matches your StatusWise setup
 4. Review the StatusWise logs for authentication errors
+5. Check that your admin email is properly configured

 For additional support, please open an issue on the StatusWise GitHub repository with:
 - Your error message